1919 Plymouth Avenue N.,

 1 person favorited this theater

-The Homewood Theatre was opened in 1924 for S. G. Lebedoff, and sat about 1,200.
+The Homewood Theatre was opened October 25, 1924 for S. G. Lebedoff, and sat about 1,200.
 It originally housed a Wurlitzer organ and a live orchestra accompanied the opening film, “The Woman on the Jury”.
 When Finkelstein & Ruben acquired the Homewood Theatre in the late-1920’s, they thoroughly remodeled it at a cost of around $25,000, turning the auditorium’s decor Atmospheric, with arched “windows” on the side walls, each with its own view of the “courtyards” painted within.
 The Homewood Theatre began showing sound films in 1928.

 Just login to your account and subscribe to this theater